Weekend Report Aug. 31st, 2012

 Water hours in effect for Koror and Airai

 This week the bureau of public works announced that a water hour schedule will begin and continue indefinitely in Airai and in parts of Koror.
-According to Acting Director of Public Works, healing Joe Reklai, drugs supplying water to Koror and Airai became a problem since the breakdown of the water pumps at the treatment plant in Airai.
-Furthermore, shop the broken pumps are still in a well and the equipment needed to retrieve them is currently not on island.
+According to Acting Director of Public Works, Joe Reklai, supplying water to Koror and Airai became a problem since the breakdown of the water pumps at the treatment plant in Airai.
+Furthermore, the broken pumps are still in a well and the equipment needed to retrieve them is currently not on island.
 He says that hopefully the equipment will arrive next week.
 In the meantime, the Ministry of Public Infrastructure, Industries and Commerce is looking for outside pumps to replace the damaged ones.
 However, these specialized pumps could take up to three to four months to arrive in Palau.

 Funds from the Republic of China assist ROP in reimbursing PSB depositors